Front-runner: Early front-runners

 Greenberg acknowledges that some front-runners decided by early polls win the nomination.
 He states that this often occurs "in races with few competitors."
-He notes Al Gore's early lead in 1999 before winning the 2000 Democratic presidential nomination as an example.
+He notes Al Gore’s early lead in 1999 before winning the 2000 Democratic presidential nomination as an example.
 Greenberg states that early front-runners can also win if they are an "overwhelming favorite" in the race.
-He gives Ronald Reagan's early front-runner status in 1979 before winning the 1980 Republican presidential nomination as an example.
+He gives Ronald Reagan’s early front-runner status in 1979 before winning the 1980 Republican presidential nomination as an example.
 Greenberg notes that William Mayer, a political scientist at Northeastern University, discovered that in contested primary races since 1980, of the eight front-runners who polled at 34 percent or higher in the September before the election, six won the nomination, and none of the five front-runners who polled below that percentage won.

-In 2007, national polls frequently showed Former Mayor of New York City Rudy Giuliani at or near the front of the Republican field for the 2008 GOP primaries.
-His campaign later faltered, and after a third-place finish in Florida he withdrew without having won a primary or caucus; contemporaneous analyses linked the result to a Florida-first strategy that largely bypassed the early contests.

-On the Democratic side in 2007, Hillary Clinton consistently led national primary polling, reaching approximately 45 percent in a December USA Today/Gallup poll, ahead of Barack Obama at 27 percent.
-She ultimately lost the nomination in a prolonged contest.